top of page

 | Photography project | Film photography | Black and white |

-The photographic process is based on trust, in the short time spent looking through the camera (or mirror), whilst beginning to get to know each other.
-With photography, we can unlock doors – but, as by looking into a mirror, we can also disturb ourselves.
+With photography, we can unlock doors – but, just as when looking into a mirror, we can also disturb ourselves.

-Do we really like what we see?
+Do we truly like what we see?

 Abdul, like Jane Fonda ...